CerebriumAI/Tutorial-Ingress-Canary/tutorial.md

 Easy peasy!
 Now we have an ingress controller that will route traffic to our models.

 ## Seldon Core Setup
 Seldon Core is a service that will create ML deployments on our K8s cluster and provide the ability to conduct A/B testing and canary deployments, as well as monitor the performance of our models in a dashboard.
+There are a number of other services we can use to manage our ML deployments you should check out if you are interested.
+- [Cortex](https://www.cortex.dev) - Cortex is a tool that allows you to manage your ML deployments easily via CLI.
+It is AWS only, but it is a great choice if you are using the AWS EKS stack.
+- [KServe](https://github.com/kserve/kserve) - Very similar to Seldon Core, KServe is a Kubernetes-only service that allows you to manage your ML deployments.
+Seldon Core is slightly more feature rich.

 <!--
 There are 2 modules we need to install, the analytics component and the core component.
 We'll install the analytics chart first.
 This chart will install [Prometheus](http://www.prometheusanalytics.net) under the hood for pod resource monitoring with a Grafana based dashboard.